scraptechguy/scraptechguy.github.io/index.md

 ## Graphs

-Graphs are located in the `Insert` section.
+Graphs are located in the `Insert` section you nutbag.

 ![image](https://user-images.githubusercontent.com/75474651/149218604-28a3801a-02d1-4b43-ae53-e2b46eeb7f7a.png)